 A rubber roof installed with an EPDM single-ply system is the most common flat roofing system used in the United States.
 Roofing contractors choose to use the EPDM system because of the lower cost of materials needed and the unskilled labor associated with the installation, however, there are some very important reasons for choosing a more durable system.
 Customers in Weston and Westport CT who choose a flat roof contractor that uses an EPDM system must consider the following:

-- EPDM can be installed by someone who has had very little training.
+- EPDM can be installed by someone who has had only a few hours training/experience

 If you happen to have an EPDM single-ply rubber roof system that is leaking, we can evaluate whether it should be repaired or replaced.

 When should a flat roof be repaired or replaced?
 If we should find that the membrane is still in good condition, then a repair should be considered.
 The rule of thumb is, when a rubber roof is less than 10 years old, regardless of the type of materials that were used, a repair rather than a replacement is the appropriate decision.
 Even an EPDM rubber roof stands a chance of being repaired.
 Beware of contractors who do not have the know how on finding leaks and problems on a flat roof.
 They may be inclined to sell another new EPDM single-ply rubber roofing system.